jimenezsotoj1/Tableau_Retail_Store_Dashboard_Data_Visualization/README.md

 # Tableau_Retail_Store_Dashboard

 ## Introduction
 The purpose of this project is to practice my data visualization skills in Tableau so that I may continue implementing  it in my currrent/future work.
 For this case study, I decided to use a sample **[data](https://github.com/chrisfrenchjr/SQLQueries/blob/main/Retail%20Sales%20Data.xlsx)** set to create a Sales dashboard for a retail food store.
+With this in mind I aimed to solve the following questions.

 ## Business Tasks
 #### Business Tasks: